quux00/mybatis-koans/README.md

 * Experience programming in Java
 * The Java JDK installed (preferably version 6 or higher)
 * Either:
-  * [Maven](http://maven.apache.org/download.html) (preferabley version 3 or higher), or
+  * [Maven](http://maven.apache.org/download.html) (preferably version 3 or higher), or
   * [Ant](http://ant.apache.org/) (preferably 1.8 or higher)
 * An editor or IDE (We have tested with Eclipse only)
   * You may also want to have the [m2e Eclipse plugin](http://www.eclipse.org/m2e/) installed if you plan to use maven

+<a name="SetUpOverview"></a>

-## Set up
+## Set up overview

 Unfortunately, the setup for the MyBatis koans is not as simple as the Ruby koans, since you have to set up and configure a database, load a standard dataset, and configure the MyBatis system for it.
 So you'll need to roll up your sleeves a bit before you can get started meditating on the koans themselves.

-However, we now provide a fast-track way: using maven and the H2 database is the fastest way to get going.
+However, we now provide a fast-track: using maven and the H2 database is the fastest way to get going.
 Using maven with PostgreSQL or MySQL requires only a little more work.

+<a name="MainSteps"></a>

 ## Main steps to doing the koans